Documentation

 Rewrite – Root Files

-Any WordPress instance include specific files located within root install directory.
-You may think this is not a big deal as any site contain such file.
-The problem is they use a format which makes your WordPress easy traceable:
+Any WordPress instance includes specific files located within the root install directory.
+You may think this is not a big deal as any site contains such a file.
+The problem is they use a format that makes your WordPress easily traceable:

 wp-blog-header.php